-■ Student Success Initiative
+Student Success Initiative

-This initiative involves the development of a new undergraduate course that is specifically designed to assist students to quickly learn the academic skills and strategies that are necessary to successfully complete their first year of study at a university and to improve their academic performance in each subsequent year of university.
-The new course is University 101-3 (Introduction to Higher Education).
-It is a three-credit, multidisciplinary elective that is an appropriate foundation course for most university degree programs.
+University 101-3 (Introduction to Higher Education) is a threecredit, multidisciplinary elective that is an appropriate foundation course for most university degree programs.
 It offers an introduction to the university and its many services, an explanation of the methods of academic inquiry employed in the various disciplines, and an opportunity to learn and practise the study skills and learning strategies that are required for academic success.
-Students will be given opportunities to use the information from this course to improve their academic performance in the other courses they are studying.
+Students are given opportunities to use the information from this course to improve their academic performance in the other courses they are studying.